Flash (photography): Electronic flash

 A single electronic flash unit is often mounted on a camera's accessory shoe or a bracket; many inexpensive cameras have an electronic flash unit built in.
 For more sophisticated and longer-range lighting several synchronised flash units at different positions may be used.

-Ring flashes that fit to a camera's lens can be used for shadow free macro photography; some lenses have built-in ring-flash.
+Ring flashes that fit to a camera's lens can be used for shadow free portrait and macro photography; some lenses have built-in ring-flash.

 In a photographic studio, more powerful and flexible studio flash systems are used.
-They usually contain a modeling light, an incandescent light bulb close to the flash tube; the continuous illumination of the modeling light lets the photographer visualize the effect of the flash.
-A system may comprise multiple synchronised flashes for multi-source lighting.
+They usually contain a modelling light, a lamp close to the flash tube; the continuous illumination of the modelling light lets the photographer visualize the effect of the flash.
+LED lamps are replacing the previous incandescent light bulbs in new designs, modelling lights typically being proportionately variable to flash power require dimmable LEDs and suitable circuitry in the head.
+Multiple flashes may be synchronised for multi-source lighting.

 The strength of a flash device is often indicated in terms of a guide number designed to simplify exposure setting.
 The energy released by larger studio flash units, such as monolights, is indicated in watt-seconds.